MarineP31/RN_Recipies_App/README.md

 No typescript

-* react-navigation-drawer
+- react-navigation-drawer
-* react-navigation-header-buttons
+- react-navigation-header-buttons
-* react-navigation-material-bottom-tabs
+- react-navigation-material-bottom-tabs
-* react-navigation-stack
+- react-navigation-stack
-* react-navigation-tabs
+- react-navigation-tabs

+# Run my code

+For this, you can run

+- npm install
+- npm start